Faculty-Led Program Proposal Considerations

 - How many students are in your department/College?
 How many majors/minors does your department have?
 Do students from your department generally study abroad?
 Review the Study Abroad Participation Statistics to determine how many students are taking courses from your academic area abroad.

-- Has this program run before?
+- Has this program operated before?
 If yes, has it always met minimum enrollment?
 Courses taught on faculty-led study abroad programs are subject to the same enrollment minimums as courses taught on campus.

 - In what international location will you host your program?
 If students have to use Google Maps to figure out where you're leading them, this might not be the best choice!
 We encourage you to push your students to consider study abroad locations off the beaten path but you may need to adjust your marketing plan if your students have never heard of your location of choice.
 Review the Study Abroad Location Statistics to learn more about where Texas Tech students are studying abroad.